b---c/draft-bdc-something-something-certificate/main.md

 # Document History

    [[ To be removed by the RFC Editor before publication as an RFC (should that come to pass) ]]

+   draft-bdc-something-something-certificate-01

+   * Use the RFC v3 Format or die trying

    draft-bdc-something-something-certificate-00